Josverl/micropython-stubs/docs/04_symlink.md

 Settings > Developer Settings > Developer Mode : On

-Please see [Activate Developer Mode][https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development] for instruction on how to activate this. and red the [blogpost](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) on the rationale and see some examples.
+Please see [Activate Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development) for instruction on how to activate this. and read the [blogpost](https://blogs.windows.com/windowsdeveloper/2016/12/02/symlinks-windows-10/) on the rationale and see some examples.

 ``` powershell
 # target must be an absolute path, resolve path is used to resolve the relative path to absolute